RiledUpCrow/Flier/docs/Game.md

 ***

-* `buttons` is a list of clickable, item set giving controls (for example a button in `physicalLobby` is a block in the room).
-Each button support two types of the click, called "buy" and "sell" (you don't have to actually sell anything with "sell" type, it's just a name).
-Additionally, a button can be locked before using it, so the player has to unlock it with money.
+* `buttons` is a list of clickable blocks on the map.
+By clicking on those blocks the player can modify his items.
+Each button supports two types of the click, called "buy" and "sell" (you don't have to actually sell anything with "sell" type, it's just a name).
+Additionally a button can be locked, so the player has to unlock it with money before using it.
 You can specify the cost of each action in `buy_cost`, `sell_cost` and `unlock_cost` options.
 Negative values will give the money to the player, so you can use that for selling items.

+    Each button specified a location from the arena in the `blocks` setting.
+It can have multiple locations if you want to have more of these buttons.

     Each of the `on_buy`, `on_sell` and `on_unlock` categories holds so called _applier_, which is a set of rules on how to apply an item set.
 The `item_set` option is the name of the item set, as defined in _sets.yml_ file.
 The `add_type` specifies how exactly that item set will be added.
 Possible values are: